cmdruid/use-nostr/README.md

-# Nostr React Hook
+# useNostr

 This project is designed to be a turn-key library for using Nostr with React.

 - Login with pubkey, npub, seckey, nsec, extension, or generate a new key.
-- Access to global client with `get`, `list`, `sub`, and `publish`.
+- Nostr client API with `get`, `list`, `sub`, and `publish`.
 - Configure a list of relays for your client to use.
 - Uses a simple reducer `store` with `update` method.
-- Includes booleans, status and errors for feedback.
+- Helper boolean, status and error messages for reactive components.
-- Simple API for client, login, relay, and profile management.
-- `Provider` wrapper component is included for global context.

 Coming soon:
   - Sign / verify custom messages and challenges using the Signer API.
   - Receive a Taproot HD wallet derived from your nostr signing device.

-This project is fully typed and should work with intellisense.
+This project is fully typed and designed to work with intellisense.

 More documentation coming soon!